 Did you know…

-- Tomatoes are chocked full of essential vitamins C, A, and B6, along with iron, potassium, manganese and fiber.
+- Tomatoes are chock full of essential Vitamins C, A, and B6, along with iron, potassium, manganese and fiber.

 - One cup of canned tomatoes contains only 41 calories and no fat.

 - Tomatoes are rich in powerful antioxidants called carotenoids that protect against certain types of cancers and slow the development of atherosclerosis (plaque associated with hardening of arteries).